Osiris-Team/AutoPlug-Client/README.md

 - [Online Console](online-console.gif)
 - [Online File-Manager](file-manager.gif)

-Developers can also AutoPlug in their projects by adding it as a dependency via [Maven/Gradle/Sbt/Leinigen](https://jitpack.io/#Osiris-Team/AutoPlug-Client/-SNAPSHOT).
+Developers can also use AutoPlug in their projects by adding it as a dependency via [Maven/Gradle/Sbt/Leinigen](https://jitpack.io/#Osiris-Team/AutoPlug-Client/-SNAPSHOT).
 Some useful classes would be the AutoPlugConsole for example, which lets you execute AutoPlug commands programmatically: